What Is The Purpose Of The Nucleus

 • Transcription: The DNA sequence of a gene is copied into a messenger RNA (mRNA) molecule.
 This process occurs within the nucleus, with RNA polymerase enzymes reading the DNA and assembling the complementary mRNA strand.

-The regulation of gene expression is incredibly intricate, allowing cells to respond dynamically to changes in their environment and to control the production of specific proteins as needed.
+The regulation of gene expression is incredibly involved, allowing cells to respond dynamically to changes in their environment and to control the production of specific proteins as needed.
 This controlled expression is fundamental to cellular differentiation, development, and adaptation.

 The Nucleus and Cell Cycle Regulation: A Tightly Controlled Process